pablo-sampaio/swarm_ev3/RL_in_EV3/readme.md

 Use this, if you haven't changed since last donwload to EV3 or after changes made to "RL_in_EV3" folder only.

-1. Before anything, remember to save the open files.
+1. Before anything else, remember to save the open files.

 1. Hit Ctrl+F5 (on the desired open file in VS Code)
    - It will automatically download the whole project to the EV3, then run the file